Portrayals of Alice in Wonderland: Manga and anime

 In the manga Pandora Hearts had Alice as the heroine but has a twin sister the white hair Alice The Intention of Abyss who are also based on the Red Queen and White Queen as well as Alice and her sister.
 They had Oz the B-Rabbit and Cheshire Cat as companions were originally a stuff rabbit and a cat, but later become chains with human bodies.
 Their Mother of Lacie which is an anagram of Alice.

-In shoujo manga, Alice in Murderland, the main protagonists dresses up as titler character.
+In the shoujo manga Alice in Murderland, the main protagonists dresses up as the titular character.

 In the 2011 anime Black Butler season 2, the main character is read Alice in Wonderland by his butler while in a coma.
 As a result, Ciel dreamt that he was Alice.

 In the Ouran High School Host Club episode "Haruhi in Wonderland", protagonist Haruhi Fujioka falls asleep and finds herself in an adapted version of Wonderland.